PATRICK CHARLES KEELY’S

 Keely arrived in the United States just as the Roman Catholic Church was experiencing unprecedented expansion.
 A chance meeting with a young parish priest led to designs for Keely’s first church in America—the highly acclaimed Church of Sts.
 Peter and Paul in Brooklyn, 1848 (demolished in 1957).
 Designed in the Gothic Revival style, which was fast becoming the hallmark of Catholic Church design throughout the country, the Brooklyn commission spawned a succession of designs for cathedrals, churches, and institutional buildings that distinguished Keely as America’s leading Catholic architect of the 19th century.

-Last year, addressing the failure of recorded history, in an effort to rediscover Patrick Charles Keely and to define his legacy, speakers from the fields of art and history, conservation of the decorative arts, psychology, and photography shared their individual pursuits in that rediscovery.
-Those efforts inspired the program for this year.
+In the symposium the past two years, we have addressed the failure of recorded history, in an effort to rediscover Patrick Charles Keely and to define his legacy.
+Speakers from the fields of art and history, conservation of the decorative arts, psychology, and photography shared their individual pursuits in that rediscovery.
+Their efforts laid the foundations for the program this year.

 Presented by THE MONUMENTS CONSERVANCY